 Unique Places to Visit in Japan

 Traveling to unique places in Japan can be difficult for several reasons.
 If you haven’t explored much of the country, for example, you might feel obligated to visit mainstream destinations like Tokyo and Kyoto before proceeding to more authentic places or even researching them.
-Language can be a factor, too, as can your general level of familiarity with Japanese cultural norms.
+Language can also be a factor, as can your general familiarity with Japanese cultural norms.

-However, don’t let anything or anyone convinces you not to explore Japan off the beaten path.
-Whether you’re a frequent Japan traveler and want to dig deeper into lesser-known reaches of the country, or a first-time visitor who wants to add a surprising diversion (or two!) into an otherwise pedestrian itinerary, Japan is nothing if not a treasure trove of endless discovery.
+However, don’t let anything or anyone convince you not to explore Japan off the beaten path.
+Whether you’re a frequent traveler and want to dig deeper into lesser-known reaches of the country or a first-time visitor who wants to add a surprising diversion (or two!) into an otherwise pedestrian itinerary, Japan is nothing if not a treasure trove of endless discovery.

 Hokuriku

-One of Japan’s most easily accessible unique places is the Hokuriku region, which occupies the northern coast of Honshu island and the prefectures of Fukui, Ishikawa, Niigata, and Toyama prefectures.
-Hokuriku offers a wide variety of interesting destinations and experiences, from cities like Kanazawa (which is known as “Little Kyoto” because of its charming geisha districts) to the skiing on offer in Myoko Kogen in the mountains of Niigata.
+One of Japan’s most easily accessible unique places is the Hokuriku region, which occupies the northern coast of Honshu island and the Fukui, Ishikawa, Niigata, and Toyama prefectures.
+Hokuriku offers various interesting destinations and experiences, from cities like Kanazawa (known as “Little Kyoto” because of its charming geisha districts) to the skiing on offer in Myoko Kogen in the mountains of Niigata.

 Things To Do In Hokuriki